r0ml/FFI-Framework/README.md

-# A Swift Package Manager packaging of libffi for ios and tvos
+# A Swift Package Manager packaging of libffi for ios, tvos, and macCatalyst